UKHomeOffice/docker-nginx-proxy/README.md

 * `SSL_PROTOCOLS` - Change the SSL protocols supported default only TLSv1.2
 * `HTTP_LISTEN_PORT` - Change the default inside the container from 80.
 * `HTTPS_LISTEN_PORT` - Change the default inside the container from 443.
+* `BASIC_AUTH` - Define a path for username and password file (in `username:password` format), this will turn the file into a .htpasswd file.

 ### Ports